ILIAS-eLearning/ILIAS/docs/configuration/install.md

 Then point your browser to ```http://example.com/phpinfo.php```.
 If you see the content of the file as shown above, your configuration is **not** working.
-If you can see details of your PHP configuration, everything works fine.
+If you can see details of your PHP configuration, everything is working correctly.
-Search for the entry ```Loaded configuration file``` as we now make some changes to it (e.g. `/etc/php8.4/apache2/php.ini`).
+Search for the entry ```Loaded configuration file``` as we will now make some changes to it (e.g. `/etc/php8.4/apache2/php.ini`).
 Delete the file `phpinfo.php` afterwards.

 We recommend at least the following settings for your php.ini: